Skip to main content

 How do I apply for a business line of credit?

 Most business line of credit applications take 15-30 minutes to complete and require: business + personal tax returns, 3-12 months of business bank statements, a debt schedule, YTD profit & loss statement, and a personal credit pull authorization.
 Funding timelines run 1-7 business days for non-bank fintech lines and 2-6 weeks for bank lines.
-Apply at a single matched lender (ClearValue Lending) or apply directly at a known lender.
+Apply through ClearValue Lending — routed to your best-matched funding partners — or apply directly at a known lender.

 The document checklist

-Whether you apply at a single matched lender or directly at a bank or fintech, the document set is similar:
+Whether you apply through ClearValue Lending or directly at a bank or fintech, the document set is similar:

 Step-by-step application sequence